 31. I have an unfortunate tendency to write angry letters to right wing tabloid newspapers.

 32. I am not a “woman doctor”, so help me God.

 33. I have always known that I would end up working in adult hospital medicine.

 34. I realised that I wanted to work in Acute Medicine at the end of a fourteen hour day in a Glasgow hospital that no longer exists, and then spent several weeks trying to decide if I was going mad.

 35. I would like to spend part of my career working out of the developed world.

 36. I believe that voting is a responsibility as well as a right.

 37. I am a Liberal Democrat on principle but am increasingly unsure of what I am in practice.

 38. I have what I think is the great good fortune to live in a devolved nation.
 I view the devolution of healthcare, education, social services, and laws on particular issues including marriage as an excellent thing.
-I have also generally favoured Scotland remaining in the United Kingdom — better together, for both our sakes.
+I have also generally favoured Scotland remaining in the United Kingdom.
 I have complicated emotions about the outcome of the 2014 referendum on Scottish Independence.

 39. I blame Aaron Sorkin for my love affair with politics and for my obsession with cadence.